Pushing forward with our legal win for migratory birds

 The landmark Federal Court decision confirmed that the Government of Canada had failed to meet its legal obligations to protect critical habitat for migratory birds.

 At the centre of the case was the marbled murrelet, a threatened seabird that relies on intact old-growth forests for survival.
-The ruling sent a clear message: safeguarding the ecosystems these at-risk birds depend on is not optional.
+The ruling sent a clear message: taking action to protect critical habitat for at risk migratory birds is not optional.
+As we know, delays in protecting critical habitat carry real consequences for ecosystems already under immense pressure.

 Take action for endangered species